wkoszek/me/source/blog/2015-09-23-why-its-not-about-self-driving.md

 It makes sense for the self-driving car to follow this model.
 Amazon Prime costs Amazon a lot, but drives so many customers to Amazon, that it makes sense.
 I feel that self-driving cars will be like that too.
-Big money put upfrontetails a degree of risk, but can result in big returns later.
+Big money put upfront increases degree of risk, but can result in big returns later.
 Of course tech maven’s first cars will be just that - cars.
 Expensive, as slick as the first Tesla, but still cars.
 And to get it out to other countries, the price must be right, since the USD exchange